rum-archive/rum-archive/src/blog/2025-01-28-daily-uploads-and-two-year-review.md

 Here are some of the ideas we're planning:

 * Continued improvements to [**RUM Insights**](/insights/)
-* A new **dimension browser** that provides details on the full set of dimension values (and how they compare to the full un-aggregated data in mPulse)
+* A new **dimension browser** that provides details on the set of dimension values (and how they compare to the full un-aggregated data in mPulse)

-We're also still looking for a RUM provider or website partner that would want to join the RUM Archive to share their own data.
+We're also still looking for RUM providers or website partners that would want to join the RUM Archive to share their own data.
 Please connect with us if you're interested!

 Thanks for all of the support!